Medicinal Garden

 Target system: Reproductive System, Respiratory System, Cardiac System, Immune System

-Use: Used to treat symptoms of menopause: hot flashes, hormonal imbalance, and menstrual problems.
-Used to alleviate symptoms of a cold, respiratory infections, and bronchitis.
+Use: Borage is used to treat symptoms of menopause: hot flashes, hormonal imbalance, and menstrual problems.
+It is used to alleviate symptoms of colds, respiratory infections, and bronchitis.
 It has also been studied for its effects on diabetes, multiple sclerosis, and heart conditions.
-Shown to have antioxidant properties as well.
+This plant is shown to have antioxidant properties as well.

 Preparation: Medicinal Parts- seeds.
 Extraction of borage seed oil is used.